darend/jasmine-selenium-sauce/README.md

 # Jasmine::Sauce::Ci

-Rake tasks for running your Jasmine suite via a local browse or through SauceLabs using the [Selenium Webdriver](http://seleniumhq.org/projects/webdriver/).
+Rake tasks for running your Jasmine suite via a local browser or through SauceLabs using the [Selenium Webdriver](http://seleniumhq.org/projects/webdriver/).

 Can be used in your CI builds to enable running Jasmine suites.